This article has links to products and services we love, which we may make commission from.

 These statues are the largest equine sculptures in the world.

-They symbolize the heavy horse lineage that shaped the Scottish industry and economy.
+Standing over 100 feet tall and weighing more than 300 tonnes each, they symbolise the heavy horse lineage that shaped the Scottish industry and economy.

 Public restrooms and a cafe are also found here.